Re-Uses of Freezer Spacers

 The perhaps most obvious way to use freezer spacers as set decoration is on the floor where they can simply be put down.
 Floors made of such plates are visible on various occasions, such as in the access tunnel in TNG: "11001001" and on the Batris in "Heart of Glory".
 On these two occasions, it is particularly easy to distinguish single spacers.
 In "The Neutral Zone", we can additionally see a ceiling built from spacers.

 The floor of the Enterprise-D Jefferies tubes too is made of this material, but only in the fourth and the fifth seasons.
 We can see in "Power Play" how a segment of the floor plating is removed, revealing the profile of the freezer spacer.
-After the fifth season, the floor of the Jefferies was covered with panels with a characteristic 7x7 "egg cup" pattern, quite possibly a smaller type of freezer spacers.
+After the fifth season, the floor of the Jefferies was covered with panels with a characteristic 7x7 "egg cup" pattern.
+The new material was a heavy duty rubber mat called "2520 VIP deluxe" by Cactus Mat.
 We can still see the square lattice panels in TNG: "Lessons" but only as a painted backdrop, whereas the actual Jefferies tubes filmed for the episode already have the "egg cup" pattern.
 The latter pattern remained the same in Defiant and Voyager Jefferies tubes.
 We can imagine that the change was supposed to ease the strain on the actors' knees when crawling through the tubes.

 In consideration of the coarse finish, it is curious that spacers were sawn apart and single two squares wide segments were used to build decorative columns and table bases for Enterprise-D crew quarters and other sets.
 We can see them in different variations: a column for a statue or a table top in Picard's quarters (TNG: "Angel One") and other crew quarters (TNG: "Symbiosis"), flimsy table supports (TNG: "Coming of Age" and "Heart of Glory"), a wide table base in Stubbs's quarters (TNG: "Evolution") and later underneath Picard's table (TNG: "Attached"), two narrow table bases in the Enterprise-A sickbay ("Star Trek V") and in Geordi's quarters (TNG: "Galaxy's Child") and diagonal table legs aboard Baran's ship (TNG: "Gambit II").
 Also, Data's desk was supported by freezer spacers for the whole run of TNG.